edgedb/easy-edgedb/README.md

 };
 ```

-It won't work.
 Here is the error: `ERROR: ConstraintViolationError: Maximum allowed value for HumanAge is 120.` Perfect.

 Now if we change `age` to 30, we get a message showing that it worked: `{Object {id: 72884afc-f2b1-11ea-9f40-97b378dbf5f8}}`.
 Now no NPCs can be over 120 years old.